FortuneDayZ/Stock-Price-Trend-Analyzer/README.md

   - Optional Bollinger Bands and other technical indicators.

 - 📓 **Interactive & Reproducible**
-  - Built entirely in a Jupyter Notebook for step-by-step exploration.
+  - Built entirely in a Google Colab Notebook for step-by-step exploration.
   - Each code cell can be executed independently for dynamic analysis.

 ---